wanze/SeoMaestro/README.md

 * It excludes pages not viewable for the guest user.

-> ⚠ If your installation has lot of pages and the request takes too long to generate the sitemap, or if you run into memory problems, it is better disable automatic generation.
-Use the `\SeoMaestro\SitemapManager` class to create the sitemap on your own.
+> ⚠ If your installation has lot of pages and the request takes too long to generate the sitemap, or if you run into memory problems, it is better disable the automatic generation.
+Use the `\SeoMaestro\SitemapManager` class to create the sitemap on your own, e.g. via CLI script.

 ## Meta Data